JetBrains/teamcity-documentation/topics/creating-and-editing-build-configurations.md

 * [Manually](#Creating+New+Build+Configuration+Manually)
 * [Pointing to a repository URL](#Creating+New+Build+Configuration+from+URL)
 * Pointing to a GitHub repository
-* Pointing to Bitbucket repository
+* Pointing to a Bitbucket repository
+* Pointing to an Azure DevOps Services repository
 * [Create a build configuration template](#Creating+Build+Configuration+Template), and then [create a build configuration based on the template](#Creating+Build+Configuration+From+Template).

 When build configurations are created, you can: